Hero Background Image

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-From a sector perspective, stock selection in Information Technology and Communication Services was responsible for about three-quarters of the underperformance in the period, with much of the weakness attributable to sharp declines from syndicated research provider Gartner and global ticket marketplace StubHub.
-Gartner was the top detractor after reporting disappointing quarterly earnings.
+Offsetting the gains above was unfavorable stock selection in Information Technology (IT) and Consumer Discretionary.
+Adverse stock selection in IT was driven by syndicated research provider Gartner, Inc.Shares of Gartner declined in response to disappointing quarterly earnings.
 Contract value growth, a leading indicator of future revenue, decelerated by approximately 2%.
 We attribute most of the slowdown to ongoing cost cutting in the U.S. public sector, which represents about 5% of revenue, as well as more challenging business conditions in industries dependent on public-sector funding.
 In addition, companies with meaningful exposure to tariffs appear to be reducing costs, resulting in longer sales cycles and slightly higher client attrition.
 While the market expressed concern about the impact of AI on Gartner’s insights business, we see no evidence that this is negatively impacting its value proposition.
 The company continues to benefit from a vast and expanding set of proprietary data generated through hundreds of thousands of interactions with buyers, sellers, and technology consumers.
 Gartner bought back approximately $800 million worth of stock in July and August and authorized an additional $1 billion in September, and we expect the company to continue repurchasing shares aggressively to capitalize on the discounted valuation.

-Poor stock selection in Consumer Discretionary, Financials, and Industrials also hampered relative results.
-Weakness in Consumer Discretionary was broad based, led by double-digit declines from lodging franchisor Choice Hotels International, Inc. and premium footwear and apparel brand On Holding AG.
-Choice shares fell during the quarter amid investor concerns over continued revenue per available room (RevPAR) weakness at the company’s lower-end economy and midscale brands.
+Within Consumer Discretionary, weakness from hotel franchisor Choice Hotels International, Inc. and global ski resort operator Vail Resorts, Inc. hurt relative results.
+Choice shares fell during the period amid investor concerns over continued revenue per available room (RevPAR) weakness at the company’s lower-end economy and midscale brands.
 While the slowdown in RevPAR is disappointing and bears monitoring, Choice continues to grow its more revenue-intensive units at a strong pace, helping offset the softness.
 The company is also increasing royalty rates, particularly across its Radisson brands, further supporting revenue and margin expansion.
 Choice generates strong cash flow and maintains a solid balance sheet, providing flexibility to pursue acquisitions, reinvest in the business, and repurchase shares.
 We believe the stock’s valuation continues to reflect a significant discount to intrinsic value, and management’s disciplined capital allocation and commitment to returning capital to shareholders position the company for upside as growth reaccelerates following the recent economic slowdown.